jescalan/listplayer/README.md

 ### Why should you care?

-While managing a single track is straightforward enough using the web audio API directly, managing a playlist can get a little messy.
+While managing a single track is straightforward enough using a normal html5 audio node, managing a playlist can get a little messy.
 This library wraps the complexity and exposes a simple and straightforward interface for playlists.

 ### Installation

-`npm install listplayer -S`
+You can grab the source (or minified) directly from the `dist` folder and inlude it in your page if you want.
+You can also install it through npm with `npm install listplayer -S`.

 ### Usage

+ListPlayer is a [UMD](https://github.com/umdjs/umd) module, so it can be used attached directly to window, through a commonjs-based system like browserify or webpack, or through requirejs with no modification necessary.
+Just load it up, and it will work.
+If you are using it as an attach-to-window class, it exports under the name `ListPlayer`.

-First, create an instance of ListPlayer for your playlist by feeding it a list of tracks, and any options you want to pass.
-Example below shows the default options.
+To use it, first create an instance of ListPlayer for your playlist by feeding it a list of tracks, and any options you want to pass.
+For example:

 ```js
 const player = new ListPlayer({